-- any benefit provided to address any other type of social risk, for example domestic violence, other than those benefits given to mitigate the adverse effect in a household's budget; and - collective goods and services, such as defence and public order.
-Collective goods and services have the following characteristics: - they are delivered simultaneously to each member/section of the community; - individuals or households cannot be excluded from the benefit of collective goods and services; - their use is passive; and - the provision of a collective service to one individual does not reduce the amount available to others.
+- any benefit provided to address any other type of social risk, for example domestic violence, other than those benefits given to mitigate the adverse effect of the individual's / household's welfare; - collective services, such as defence and public order.
+Collective services have the following characteristics: - o they are delivered simultaneously to all members of the community; - their use is passive as the explicit agreement of the beneficiaries is not required; and - the provision of a collective service to one individual does not reduce the amount available to other individuals; - individual services, such as health and education services, or reimbursements and vouchers.
+Individual services have the following characteristics: - they are delivered to individuals or households to each member of the society as a whole; - o their use is active as the explicit agreement of the beneficiaries is required; and - the provision of an individual service to one individual may reduce the amount available to other individuals or may delay the receipt of those services by some individuals; and